 - Study Subject: Fellowships are awarded in any field of study.

-- Number of Scholarships: Various scholarships are available.
+- Number of Awards: Various opportunities are available.

 - Nationality: International Students

-- Scholarship can be taken in Australia (international students) and overseas (Australian students)
+- The award can be taken in Australia (international students) and overseas (Australian students)

 - Eligible Countries: Eligible Countries: Students from following countries can apply for the Endeavour Postgraduate Scholarship.
 List of Countries: